HL7/fhir-shorthand/input/pagecontent/sushi.md

 * Eliminate parsing (syntax) errors first.
 Messages include `extraneous input {x} expecting {y}`, `mismatched input {x} expecting {y}` and `no viable alternative at {x}`.
 These messages indicate that the line in question is not a valid FSH statement.
 * The order of keywords is not arbitrary.
 The declarations must start with the type of item you are creating (e.g., Profile, Instance, ValueSet).
 * The order of rules usually doesn't matter, but there are exceptions.
 Slices and extensions must be created (with `contains` rule) before they are constrained.
 * A common error is `No element found at path`.
 This means that although the overall grammar of the statement is correct, SUSHI could not find the FHIR element you are referring to in the rule.
-Make sure there is no spelling error, the element names in the path are correct, and you are using the [path grammar](reference.html#paths) correctly.
+Make sure there are no spelling errors, the element names in the path are correct, and you are using the [path grammar](reference.html#paths) correctly.
-* If SUSHI still reports errors, but the FSH definitions appear to be correct, please report the issue using the [SUSHI issue tracker](https://github.com/FHIR/sushi/issues).
+* If you are getting an error you can't resolve, you can ask for help on the [FHIR Shorthand Chat channel](https://chat.fhir.org/#narrow/stream/215610-shorthand).

 ### IG Creation

-SUSHI supports publishing implementation guides via the new template-based IG Publisher.
-See the [Guidance for HL7 IG Creation](https://build.fhir.org/ig/FHIR/ig-guidance/) for more details.
+SUSHI supports publishing implementation guides via the [template-based IG Publisher](https://build.fhir.org/ig/FHIR/ig-guidance/).
+This section describes the inputs and outputs from this process.

 #### SUSHI Inputs

-SUSHI uses the contents of a user-created **ig-data** directory to generate the inputs to the IG Publisher.
+SUSHI uses the contents of a user-created **package.json** and **ig-data** directory to generate the inputs to the IG Publisher.
 For a bare-bones IG with no customization, simply create an empty **ig-data** folder.
-For a customized IG, create and populate the **ig-data** folder with custom content and configuration.
-To export only the FHIR artifacts (e.g., profiles, extensions, etc.) with no additional IG support files, ensure that no **ig-data** folder is present.
+For a customized IG, create and populate the **ig-data** folder with custom content and configurations.

-A populated **ig-data** directory should look something like this:
+The project should look something like this:

 ```
+File1.fsh
+File2.fsh
+File3.fsh
+...
+package.json
 /ig-data
+├── package-list.json (optional)
 ├── ig.ini (optional)
-├── package-list.json (optional)
 └── /input
     ├── ignoreWarnings.txt (optional)
     ├── /images